avshir/react-shop-simple/README.md

 - [API - fortniteapi.io](https://fortniteapi.io/) -  for shops, e-commerce, need to get API key, free, several langs
 - [Materialize css](https://materializecss.com/) - simple css framework, use CLI, use icons (by link in head)
 - use .env.local to keep API_KEY
+- get goods from REST API, show list of goods
+- add goods to Cart
+- Cart with list of order, ability add, delete a good, remove type of a good, Total of the order
+- Alert(toast) when a good added to Cart